chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 A link named with "Featured" will be shown at where you place the `<ui>` tag.
 When you click this link, the plugin will send an API request, `https://<blog-name>.tumblr.com/api/read/json?num=50&tagged=featured` to get the data of the first 50 posts tagged with "featured".
 Thus, the posts found can be shown at the top or somewhere on the top separately from the main post feed.

-{% include picture.html img="tumblr/tumblr-featured-post-plugin" ext="png" alt="sample screenshot of Tumblr Featured Posts Plugin by BANDIT DESIGN" %}
+{% include picture.html height="1070" img="tumblr/tumblr-featured-post-plugin" ext="png" alt="sample screenshot of Tumblr Featured Posts Plugin by BANDIT DESIGN" %}

 * * *

-## 3rd-Party Applications:
+## 3rd-Party Applications

 ### Hashtag Tools

-Hashtags are useful to categorize posts and help audiences to search your contents.
+Hashtags are useful to categorize posts and help audiences to search your content.
 You can edit the tags by using the official **Mass Post Editor** under the Tumblr dashboard.
 But it looks pretty crummy, especially fails to show non-English characters.
 Alternatively, I adopt the following 3rd-party applications to oversee and manipulate the tags of my Tumblr blogs.

 #### Tumblr Tag List Generator <small>(drunkonschadenfreude.com)</small>

-{% include picture.html img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com" ext="png" alt="Screenshot of Tumblr Tag List Generator by drunkonschadenfreude.com" %}
+{% include picture.html height="561" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com" ext="png" alt="Screenshot of Tumblr Tag List Generator by drunkonschadenfreude.com" %}

 You can get a dynamically updated tag list of your Tumblr blog by using this tag list generator.
 Just enter your Tumblr blog name to it and click **Generate**, it will return the code for you to copy into your theme or a custom page.

 There are several parameters for you to define the appearance of the tag list or word cloud.
 The generator provides a preview for the resulted code.
 The image below demonstrates three different samples that I had made.

-{% include picture.html img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com-demos" ext="png" alt="Sample Demos of Tumblr Tag List Generator by drunkonschadenfreude.com" %}
+{% include picture.html height="218" img="tumblr/TumblrTagListGenerator-drunkonschadenfreude.com-demos" ext="png" alt="Sample Demos of Tumblr Tag List Generator by drunkonschadenfreude.com" %}

 #### Find Untagged Tumblr Posts <small>(finduntaggedtumblrposts.com)</small>

-{% include picture.html img="tumblr/FindUntaggedTumblrPosts-finduntaggedtumblrposts.com" ext="png" alt="Screenshot of Find Untagged Tumblr Posts (finduntaggedtumblrposts.com)" %}
+{% include picture.html height="452" img="tumblr/FindUntaggedTumblrPosts-finduntaggedtumblrposts.com" ext="png" alt="Screenshot of Find Untagged Tumblr Posts (finduntaggedtumblrposts.com)" %}

 This application is a crawler that scans through a Tumblr site and reports the untagged posts that have been found.
 So, you can verify if every post in your site has been tagged.

 #### Tag Replacer <small>(tags.circumfluo.us)</small>

-{% include picture.html img="tumblr/tagreplacer-tags.circumfluo.us" ext="png" alt="Tag Replacer ([tags.circumfluo.us](https://tags.circumfluo.us))" %}
+{% include picture.html height="616" img="tumblr/tagreplacer-tags.circumfluo.us" ext="png" alt="Tag Replacer ([tags.circumfluo.us](https://tags.circumfluo.us))" %}

 Tag Replacer is a great tool that speedups tag editing.
 It can search the posts with a specific tag from your Tumblr blog and perform a **bulk tag replace/delete** process. _Quick & Easy_!

 Since the application edits your data, you have to grant it _access_, _read_ and _write_ permissions for the first time use.
 Click **Connect to tumblr**, then it will be redirected to the authorization page.
-{% include picture.html img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr" ext="png" alt="Connect to tumblr - Tag Replacer (tags.circumfluo.us)" %}
+{% include picture.html height="237" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr" ext="png" alt="Connect to tumblr - Tag Replacer (tags.circumfluo.us)" %}

-{% include picture.html img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr-authorize" ext="png" alt="Authorize Tag Replacer (tags.circumfluo.us)" %}
+{% include picture.html height="368" img="tumblr/tagreplacer-tags.circumfluo.us-connect-to-tumblr-authorize" ext="png" alt="Authorize Tag Replacer (tags.circumfluo.us)" %}

 If you worry about the security, you can revoke the app after tag editing.
 In your Tumblr dashboard, navigate to **Settings** > **Apps**, and click the "**x**" button to remove the app.

-{% include picture.html img="tumblr/tagreplacer-tags.circumfluo.us-remove-app" ext="png" alt="Remove Tag Replacer (tags.circumfluo.us)from Tumblr App page" %}
+{% include picture.html height="330" img="tumblr/tagreplacer-tags.circumfluo.us-remove-app" ext="png" alt="Remove Tag Replacer (tags.circumfluo.us)from Tumblr App page" %}

 The Tag Replacer is an open-source project under Peer Production License.
 You can find and download the source code from this GitHub repository ([https://github.com/cubeghost/tagreplacer](https://github.com/cubeghost/tagreplacer)).